centeron/laravel-roles-permissions/docs/en/README.md

 $user->canAnyAuthItems(['View post', 'Edit post'], [1]); // true, possible edit or view a post with ID = 1
 $user->hasAllAuthItems(['View post', 'Edit post'], [1]); // true, possible edit and view a post with ID = 1
 ```

+Also you can determine via trait method `canAuthItems` which permissions are attached to user from the passed list.

 The Blade directives work according these rules.
 The same is true of `authorize` method and `Gate` methods.

 ### Cache